Endless runway

-An endless runway would be banked to manage the cornering forces.
+An endless runway would be banked to manage cornering forces.
 Brooklands was the first motor racing circuit to have banked corners and was also one of the first aerodromes.

 An endless runway is an aircraft runway which loops around to form a shape such as a circle.
-There were experiments with this concept in the 1960s and it is now being researched at the Nederlands Lucht- en Ruimtevaartcentrum – the national aerospace laboratory of the Netherlands.
+While endless runways were conceptualized not long after the invention of the airplane, actual research has been limited throughout the 20th and 21st centuries.

 History

-With the birth of aviation, the thought of taking a car to the office became old-style and soon people started to invent ways to take the airplane to the office.
-In an article in "Popular Science" from 1919, a circular runway was designed on top of some skyscrapers in New York, where one of the buildings would serve the purpose of aircraft parking.
-A design was made for a circular runway on the roof of Kings Cross railway station in London.
+With the birth of the airplane, airplanes were once thought to supersede cars as common commuter vehicles.
+A 1919 Popular Science article featured an illustration of a banked circular runway constructed on top of a few multi-storey buildings in New York, where one of the buildings would serve as a hangar.
+A design was also made for a circular runway on the roof of King's Cross railway station in London.

-In the 1960s, the idea was taken up by a marine officer, who actually performed a number of take-offs and landings with aircraft at a circular track designed for testing cars.
+Further experiments were performed in the 1960s by the US Navy; pilots performed take-offs and landings with relative ease.
 This work stimulated a large number of patents with runways shaped as circles or ovals and often straight tracks attached to it for taking off and landing.

-In the 2010s, the idea was studied by a European consortium led by an engineer at the Royal Netherlands Aerospace Centre.
-Their plans for a pilot included a smaller circular runway for delivery drones.
+In the 2010s, the idea was studied by a European consortium led by Henk Hesselink, an engineer at the Royal Netherlands Aerospace Centre.
+Their plans for a pilot experiment include a smaller circular runway for delivery drones.

-Safety issues

-Increased runway width.
-Instrument Landing System can be used for the straight approach but will require modification or a new system to cope with the curving runway.
-Water will run off the banked runway better than at present.
-Use of residual heat from parking lots and offices could be used to heat the runway to reduce ice.
+Advantages and disadvantages

+According to Hesselink, a circular runway (in a commercial aviation context) serves as an alternative to space issues presented by a conventional arrangement of multiple straight runways, with up to three aircraft near-simultaneously taking off and/or landing on the same runway, as well as capacity issues in light of increasing air traffic.
+Crosswinds can also be accounted for, since an aircraft would theoretically be able to take off and land at any heading (i.e. always parallel to the wind).

+Meanwhile, such a radical approach faces several challenges: